PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-16 16:42:34
+Last updated: 2024-04-16 16:43:41
-Random Quote: I hate kids.
-They don't drink, they haven't travelled... - Nicky Nichols
+Random Quote: Being alone like that shows you what kind of a person you are. - Maura Franklin